bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 But that's not super satisfying to me.
 I feel like we're skipping a few steps.
 I'd like to see if we can find out what those steps are.

-One of the great advantages of referentially transparent languages like Haskell is that if we want to _see_ how an expression is evaluated we can manually do the evaluating ourselves.
+One of the great advantages of referentially transparent languages like Haskell is that if we want to _see_ how an expression is evaluated we can do the evaluating ourselves, manually.
 We can substitute values for function parameters and continue evaluating the resulting expressions until we're only left with values.
 We'll attempt to apply this strategy to see what happens when `UsersAPI` is applied to `ServerT`.

 ### Stepping through